-Very Short English Essays to Read: Small Non-Fiction Articles and Opinion Pieces
+Short English Essays for Students: Small Non-Fiction Articles and Opinion Pieces

 This page contains short essays and other non-fiction writing for students or anyone who wants to read and think about an opinion piece.
 It will only take a few minutes or less to read any of these texts.
 They are all under 2,000 words.